Paldom/Mobile-CI/MAC_OS_JENKINS_SLAVE.md

 Copy your public key `pbcopy < ~/.ssh/id_rsa.pub` and add it to your account (GitHub, BitBucket etc.).

-If your SSH key is secured with passpharse, the following steps are also necessary.
-Moreover, using an SSH key generated with non-empty passphrase for git, on a Jenkins slave, can cause connenction issues.
+If your SSH key is secured with passphrase, the following steps are also necessary.
+Moreover, using an SSH key generated with non-empty passphrase for git, on a Jenkins slave, can cause connection issues.

 Create `~/.ssh/config` to load passphrases into ssh-agent from keychain:
 ```